Howling II: Your Sister Is a Werewolf: Production

-The film features a sequence in which the new wave band Babel plays their song "The Howling."
-Babel were: Stephen W. Parsons (lead singer), Chris Pye (guitar), Simon Etchell (keyboard), and Steve Young (drums).
-Three of these musicians later played in another band, State Project.
-Parsons composed the soundtrack of the film.

-Director Philippe Mora related how the film was set to celebrate the 10,000th birthday of bi-curious werewolf queen Stirba (Sybil Danning) and was inspired by New Wave eroticism.
-He revealed that actors Reb Brown and Annie McEnroe were so bad in their roles that veteran Christopher Lee acted off-set in a manner as if "wishing himself away."
-Also revealed was that the scene with Danning revealing her bare breasts was repeated 17 times during the end credits screen crawl.
+Director Philippe Mora said during that he originally chose to repeat the shot with Danning revealing her bare breasts 5 times during the end credits "because I thought it was funny.
+Unbeknownst to me, the producer saw it and thought it was the greatest thing he'd ever seen.
+He said to the editor, 'Reprint that!'"
+The final print repeats the shot 17 times during the end credits.
 For most other scenes in the movie, Danning was either covered with hair or wearing a metallic armoured outfit and sunglasses.

 Some scenes were shot in Los Angeles, but most of the film was shot on locations in what was, at the time, the country of Czechoslovakia—for example, in the ossuary in Mělník, a town in Central Bohemia, as well as at Barrandov Studios, Prague.
 Shooting in communist Prague offered difficulties: Mora's government-assigned assistant director knew nothing of filmmaking.
-Mora had to "literally import trash from America to clutter the clean communist streets".
+According to author Michael Adams, Mora had to "literally import trash from America to clutter the clean communist streets".
 When a local casting call went out looking for "punks", 1,000 people arrived, resulting in the local authorities calling in both the police and military.
 An army colonel advised Mora, "you can finish shooting the scene, but they'll have to leave in groups of no more than three".

 Co-stars Marsha Hunt and Christopher Lee previously appeared together in Dracula A.D.
 1972.
 In 1990, when Lee was cast in Gremlins 2: The New Batch, one of the first things he did was apologize to director Joe Dante (who directed The Howling) for being in this film.
 Lee had also played the antagonist in Captain America II: Death Too Soon (1979), which starred Reb Brown in the title role.